Dmitry-Skachkov/Wannier90_examples/Example_4/README.md

 > pw.x < scf.in > scf.out

-In order to spped up the calculation we can use to start calculation from previous charge density:
+In order to speed up the calculation we can start calculation from previous charge density:
 ```
 &electrons
     startingpot = 'file'